CloudRiRi15/terraform-beginner-bootcamp-2023/README.md

 `.terraform` directory contains binaries of terraform providers.

-## Issues with terraform Cloud Login and Gitpod Workspaces
+## Issues with Terraform Cloud Login and Gitpod Workspaces

 When attempting to run `terraform login` it will launch a bash terminal in a weird looking window like an old xp gaming view to generate a token with some prompts to navigate that window.
 It does not work was expected in Gitpod VSCode in the browser.